-The Nomination & Compensation Committee - supports the Board of Directors in evaluation of the performance and achievement of the Board of Directors and Executive Management an overall staff-related topics, including assessments of remuneration.
+The Nomination & Compensation Committee - supports the Board of Directors in evaluation of the performance and achievement of the Board of Directors and Executive Management and overall staff-related topics, including assessments of remuneration.

 The Technology & Manufacturing Committee - assists the Board of Directors in assessing technological matters, IPR strategy and product development plans.
-The committee also supports the Board in matters concerning production, monitors and evaluates the short- and long-term manufacturing footprint, evaluates sustainability performance and gives support the Vestas Governance Forums.
+The committee also supports the Board in matters concerning production, monitors and evaluates the short- and long-term manufacturing footprint, evaluates sustainability performance, and gives support to forums such as Vestas' Innovation Portfolio Council, Product Portfolio Council, and Product Operation Council.